dominikt2/mobile_chess_engine/README.md

 - real-time game between two players
 - AI mode that doesn't rely on a fixed search depth, instead analyzes moves for a set amount of time and plays the best move it finds within that time
+- settings to customize position and chessboard appearance